dolphindb/api-java/README.md

 }
 ```

-##### 7.1.2 Using the tableInsert function to save data in batches
+##### 7.1.2 Save data in batches with `tableInsert`

-If the data obtained by the Java program can be organized into a List mode, it is more suitable to use the tableInsert function.
-This function can accept multiple arrays as parameters and append the array to the data table.
+To save multiple records in batches, we can use `Arrays.asLIst` method to encapsulate multiple vectors in a List, then use function `tableInsert` to append it to a table.

 ```
 public void test_save_TableInsert(List<String> strArray,List<Integer> intArray, List<Long> tsArray,List<Double> dblArray) throws IOException{